SFDO-Tooling/CumulusCI/docs/get_started.rst

 Once finished you can `verify your installation`_.

 Install via Homebrew
 ***********************
 You can also install CumulusCI using `Homebrew <https://brew.sh/>`_.
-Our team is aware of issues with Homebrew installations that can cause issues with the system keychain in some situations.
+Our team is aware of issues with Homebrew installations that can cause problems with the system keychain in some situations.
-This is why we recommend installing via ``pipx`` if it is an available option
+This is why we recommend installing via ``pipx`` if it is an available option.

-With Homebrew already installed, you can install CumulusCI with:
+With Homebrew installed, you can install CumulusCI with:

 .. code-block:: console